IMT-Project-LTS-SR/MRUNet-for-MODIS-super-resolution/README.md

 python run_inference.py --datapath <path/to/testing/tifs/directory> --pretrained <path/to/pretrained/model.pth> --savepath <path/to/save/directory> --max_val <normalization factor>
 ```
 *P/s:*
-1. The max_val is the maximum pixel value of the data used for training the pretrained model
+1. The max_val is the maximum pixel value of the data used for training the pretrained model.
-2. A pretrained Multi-residual U-Net can be found in [Visualization benchmark](Visualization benchmark/)
+2. A pretrained Multi-residual U-Net can be found in **Visualization benchmark**.

 ## 3. Result